 Create family traditions.
 Scientific American states: “In a series of studies to be published in the Journal of the Association for Consumer Research, hundreds of online subjects described rituals they performed with their families.
 Those who said they performed collective rituals, compared with those who said they did not, felt closer to their families.
 Most surprising, the types of rituals they described—family dinners with special foods, religious ceremonies, watching the ball drop in Times Square—did not have a direct bearing on enjoyment.
 But the number of rituals did.”

-Whether it is pizzas on Fridays or game night on Sundays, these little traditions can make such an impact on kids.
+Whether it is pizzas on Fridays or game nights on Sundays, these little traditions can make such an impact on kids.
 They create memories for your children and they give your child stability: something to count on & look forward to.

 It can be something as simple as having one day where you have fun after-school snacks or dinner at grandma’s once a month.
 Whatever it is- it will be important to your child because it is all about FAMILY.